MrDatastorage/react-native-data-forms/README.md

   messagingSenderId: "?????"
 };

-// if you want to use the location input type, we need a google places key. const googlePlacesConfig = {
+// Optional: if you want to use the location input type, we need a google places key. const googlePlacesConfig = {
   key: "?????"
 };